Propylene oxide

-Propylene oxide is an acutely toxic and carcinogenic organic compound with the molecular formula CH3CHCH2O.
+Propylene oxide is an epoxide with the molecular formula C3H6O.
 This colourless volatile liquid with an odour similar to ether, is produced on a large scale industrially.
 Its major application is its use for the production of polyether polyols for use in making polyurethane plastics.
 It is a chiral epoxide, although it is commonly used as a racemic mixture.

 This compound is sometimes called 1,2-propylene oxide to distinguish it from its isomer 1,3-propylene oxide, better known as oxetane.

 Production

 Industrial production of propylene oxide starts from propylene.
-Two general approaches are employed, one involving hydrochlorination and the other involving oxidation.
+Two general approaches are employed, one involving chlorohydrin formation and the other involving oxidation.
 In 2005, about half of the world production was through chlorohydrin technology and one half via oxidation routes.
 The latter approach is growing in importance.

-Hydrochlorination route
+Chlorohydrin route

-The traditional route proceeds via the conversion of propene to propylene chlorohydrin according to the following simplified scheme:
+The traditional route proceeds via the conversion of propylene to propylene chlorohydrin according to the following simplified scheme:

-The mixture of 1-chloro-2-propanol and 2-chloro-1-propanol is then dehydrochlorinated.
+The mixture of 1-chloro-2-propanol and 2-chloro-1-propanol then undergoes internal cyclization.
 For example:

 Lime (calcium hydroxide) is often used to absorb the HCl.